-We have a lot to look forward to this March and April.
-Spring weather, Spring flowers & you guessed it, SPRING CLEANING!
+We have a lot to look forward to in the Spring.
+Especially this year with COVID-19.
+You guessed it, SPRING CLEANING!
 Let’s be real, who doesn’t love a little Spring cleaning?
 It’s the chance to air out those Winter blues and welcome the sunshine!
 Although Spring Cleaning keeps your house shiny and smelling good, the chemicals used may not be good for your health.
 Read below for the Top Five ways to Spring Clean, naturally!

 Lemons.
 Lemon juice is a natural acid that can be used to remove grime, build up and water marks.
 Use half a lemon and rub it on any water marks or build up on your faucets in your kitchen and bathroom.
 You can also use a lemon and water mixture to clean your microwave.
 Simply use a half cup of water and juice from half of a lemon.
 Combine the ingredients and microwave in a bowl for three minutes.
 Remove the bowl and wipe down the inside with no problem!

 Vinegar.
 While you’re using vinegar to dye Easter eggs, make sure to save some for your household cleaning!
 Like Lemons, vinegar has acidic properties that can naturally remove buildup.
 Have stains in the oven?
 Use equal part vinegar/part baking soda and scrub that baby clean!
 Not sure how to remove the tea and coffee stains from your mugs?
 Easy.
 Add part vinegar, part baking soda and let it sit for 30 minutes, then scrub clean.
 Make your blinds shine by combining equal parts watered and vinegar.
 Emerge a cloth into the mixture, wipe down each blind and voila, like-new blinds!
 Soap scum and build up on your shower head?
 No problem.
 Fill a plastic bag up with vinegar and put it over your shower head.
 Leave on for two hours and watch the magic happen!